Rastafari: Use of cannabis

 The principal ritual of Rastafari is the smoking of ganja, also known as marijuana or cannabis.
 Among the names that Rastas give to the plant are callie, Iley, "the herb", "the holy herb", "the grass", and "the weed".
 Cannabis is usually smoked during groundings, although some practitioners also smoke it informally in other contexts.
-Some Rastas smoke it almost all of the time, something other practitioners regard as excessive, and many practitioners also ingest cannabis in a tea, as a spice in cooking, and as an ingredient in medicine.
-However, not all Rastas use ganja; abstainers explain that they have already achieved a higher level of consciousness and thus do not require it.
+Some Rastas smoke cannabis very frequently, something other practitioners regard as excessive.
+Many practitioners alternatively consume cannabis in a tea, as a spice in cooking, and as an ingredient in medicine.
+Not all Rastas use cannabis; many abstainers explain that they have already achieved a higher level of consciousness and thus do not require it.

 In Rastafari, cannabis is considered a sacrament.
 Rastas argue that the use of ganja is promoted in the Bible, specifically in Genesis, Psalms, and Revelation.
 They regard it as having healing properties, eulogise it for inducing feelings of "peace and love", and claim that it cultivates a form of personal introspection that allows the smokers to discover their inner divinity.
 Some Rastas believe that cannabis smoke serves as an incense that counteracts immoral practices in society.

 Rastas typically smoke cannabis in the form of a large, hand-rolled cigarette known as a spliff.
 This is often rolled together while a prayer is offered to Jah; the spliff is lit and smoked only when the prayer is completed.
 At other times, cannabis is smoked in a water pipe referred to as a chalice: styles include kutchies, chillums, and steamers.
 The pipe is passed in a counter-clockwise direction around the assembled circle of Rastas.